 The other miss: we never built a self-serve tier.
 25k signups sat in a waitlist because onboarding was fully manual.
 That was a missed growth unlock.
 We got the enterprise contract.
 We left the bottom of the funnel on the table.

 The best product insight isn't always technical.
-The real unlock for Velocity wasn't a better model — it was realizing that brand managers needed a tool that felt like Canva, not like Blender.
+The real unlock for Velocity wasn't a better model.
+It was realizing that brand managers needed a tool that felt like Canva, not like Blender.

 Speed and quality were table stakes.
 Simplicity was the moat.
 If the person generating the video has to open a terminal, you've already lost.